-When the specified EMC filter is correctly fitted to the unit following EMC installation instructions, it complies with the relevant standards indicated in the tables on page C-12 EMC Compliance.
-The fitting of the filter is mandatory for the CE marking of this unit to apply.
+When the specified EMC filter is correctly fitted to the unit following EMC installation instructions, it complies with the relevant standards indicated in the table on page C-12 EMC Compliance.

 The relevant declarations are to be found at the end of this chapter.
 The CE mark is displayed on the EC Declaration of Conformity (EMC Directive) provided at the end of this chapter.